Listen up: If you released equity before 2020, you’re likely paying more interest than necessary!

-With dropping equity release interest rates and a more vast selection of lifetime mortgage schemes accessible today, most people wonder if they can switch their equity release plan for a more convenient one.
+With the lowest ever equity release interest rates and a larger selection of lifetime mortgage schemes accessible today, most people wonder if they can switch their equity release plan for a more convenient one.
 With shifts in the market, it might just be worth the effort.

-Well, thanks to the Equity Release Council and Financial Conduct Authority, you can switch to a better plan.
-You don’t need to be stuck with something you’re not happy with.
-It’s your money, it’s your choice, and no one can stop you from making the best decision for your future.
+Thanks to the Equity Release Council and Financial Conduct Authority, you can switch to a better plan if you wish to.
+It’s your money, your choice, and no one can stop you from making the best decision for your future.
 And, lucky for you, there are so many to choose from, so you’ll definitely find one that suits you perfectly.

 It’s not that straightforward switching to a new lender or even a new equity release mortgage.
 For the switch-over to be viable, it’s crucial to consider several factors, including the early repayment charge clause.
 An early repayment charge (ERC) is typically a penalty that applies to specific equity release plans.
 While most mortgage providers are looking more carefully into the early repayment charge, they didn’t do so a few years back.

-As the years went by, the actual charge varied from one loan policy to another and most equity release schemes range from a fixed percentage charge of 5% of the sum repaid, up to as high as 100% of the total amount borrowed.
+As the years went by, the actual charge varied from one loan policy to another.
+Most equity release schemes range from a fixed percentage charge of 5% of the sum repaid up to as high as 100% of the total amount borrowed.